 Table 4.1 provides potential timeframes for some common scenarios, commencing from the date of formal submission and excluding any periods that we are awaiting additional information from the energy infrastructure company.
-These are highly indicative for the reasons noted above.
-We will provide a better indication of actual timeframes during pre-submission discussions and will keep energy infrastructure companies informed throughout the assessment process.
+These are highly indicative and may vary depending on whether the safety case meets the assessment criteria and key considerations noted above in sections 4.3 and 4.4.
+We will provide a better indication of actual timeframes during pre-submission discussions, including whether we consider the safety case changes to be minor or major, and will keep energy infrastructure companies informed throughout the assessment process.